What are heart palpitations?

 What causes heart palpitations?

-- Emotions, such as anxiety, stress, fear, panic
+- Emotions, such as anxiety, stress, fear, and panic

-- Certain medications: asthma inhalers and decongestants, beta blockers (taken for high blood pressure or heart disease), thyroid and antiarrhythmic medications, and some over-the-counter medications that act as stimulants, such as cough and cold medicines, and some herbal or nutritional supplements
+- Medications such as asthma inhalers and decongestants, beta blockers (taken for high blood pressure or heart disease), thyroid and antiarrhythmic medications, some cough/cold medicines, and some herbal and nutritional supplements

-- Illegal street drugs: cocaine and amphetamines (speed)
+- Illegal drug: such as cocaine and amphetamines (speed)

 Symptoms of palpitations are more likely to be related to an abnormal heart rhythm if you have: